| The Strix Award is presented in memory of

 following criteria:

-- a major and/or sustained contribution to the theoretical or experimental understanding of the information retrieval process;
+- a major and/or sustained contribution to the theoretical

 Key characteristics that the judges will look for in nominations